dionyziz/marabu-course/docs/syllabus.md

 - The double spending attack
 - Simple ideas don't work: Serializing transactions naively, the critical time Δ
 - Proof-of-work as a consensus mechanism without blocks
+- The proof-of-work equation; the parameters T and κ
 - The block
 - The chain
 - The longest chain rule